vpavlenko/web-2024-template/README.md

 <img width="1005" alt="Screenshot 2024-10-02 at 11 52 29" src="https://github.com/user-attachments/assets/9fbff3f8-be54-43af-80f3-fc8ed846cf2c">

 On Windows, you may get errors for `npm` not being found.
+   - Restart Cursor after installing Node.js
-Try opening a "Command Prompt" type of terminal in Cursor and run `npm run dev` in it:
+   - Try opening a "Command Prompt" type of terminal in Cursor and run `npm run dev` in it.
+If it works, you may configure "Command Prompt" as your default Terminal Profile in Cursor:

 ![photo_2024-10-09_16-53-07](https://github.com/user-attachments/assets/088e8782-a9d0-46b1-a1cd-56f2d1120d0d)